Essential Optometric Practice Equipment: A Complete Guide

 Document serial numbers, purchase dates, and warranty terms for all equipment.
 This information proves essential for insurance claims and future trade-in negotiations.

-Making Your Practice Easy to Reach
+How Do You Make Your Practice Easy to Reach?

 The best-equipped practice means nothing if patients cannot book appointments.
 Phone system optimization ensures your investment in clinical equipment translates to scheduled patients.